aoijs/documentation/functions/usdauthor.md

----
-description: Sets the author in an embed message and authorIcon if it's specified.
----

 # $author

 This function allows you to add an 'author' to the embed message and an icon to the author if a URL is specified.